KEFIR - a living food, long-life secret (Milk kefir)

 I have even made kefir with whey powder mixed with water (not recommended from a health point-of-view of course, but just to prove that it can be done).

-You can make kefir with nut milks, and nut kefir is delicious.
+You can make kefir with nut milks or coconut milk, and nut kefir is delicious.
 However the nut milk destroys the kefir grains, so you can only make it when you have got some spare grains.

 Kefir cheese and whey

 If you leave the kefir for a day or two it will start to clabber - the cheesy creamy looking curds start to separate from the clear whey.
 If you plan to separate them, don't stir or shake them for a day.
 Line a large funnel, plastic sieve or colander with a thin cloth, and gently pour in the mixture.
 Let the whey gently drip into a container - it can take 24 hours or more.
 Do not try to squeeze out the cloth or speed the process, or the whey will be cloudy.
 You can use the curds as a cream or cottage cheese.
 The whey will store in the refrigerator for many weeks, and has many amazing healing properties (see the Grow Youthful ebook).